rowanmoul/ArchSecureDualBoot/README.md

 #### How to interact with the TPM
 To interact with the TPM, there is a set of open source linux user-space tools developed by Intel that are available in the official Arch repositories called `tpm2-tools`.
 It is a collection of command line programs to interact with the TPM via the `tpm2-tss` library to talk to the TPM, as well as the optional but strongly recommended `tpm2-abrmd` for access and resource management.
 Your best resource for these tools are the [manpages](https://github.com/tpm2-software/tpm2-tools/tree/master/man) in the git repo (or you can use `# man <tool>` but you have to know the name of the tool first).
 Anywhere you see a commandline tool used in this guide that starts with `tpm2_` in this guide, you can find that tool in `tpm2-tools`

 The version of `tpm2-tools` used to write this guide was `4.1.1`, however note that the manpages link is for the master branch.
-These tools are under continuous development and they have been known to change quite significatly between versions so take notice of which version you have, and select the appropriate release tag before reading any of the manpages.
+These tools are under continuous development and they have been known to change quite significatly between major versions so take notice of which version you have, and select the appropriate release tag before reading any of the manpages.

 The `tpm2-tss` library is an implementation of the TCG's "TPM Software Stack" as specified in the TPM2 Library Specification linked to previously.
 This is an open source implemenation developed by Intel along side `tpm2-tools`.
 There is also a "competing" software stack by IBM (also open source), however I do not beleive the tools are compatible with it.
+The version of `tpm2-tss` used in this guide is `2.3.2`

 `tpm2-abrmd` is a user space TPM Access Broker and Resource Management Daemon.
 It does exactly what it says on the tin.
 While it is true that the tools/tss can just access the TPM directly (the kernel makes it available as `/dev/tpm0`), this daemon allows for multiple programs to use the TPM at the same time without colliding.
 It also helps with certain commands by acting as buffer when we want to send the TPM more data than it can't otherwise handle all at once, which is more common that you think (TPM's have a very small minimum buffer size and most vendors don't bother to make it bigger).
+The version used in this guide is `2.3.1`.

 ## Installing Arch Linux on an Encrypted Disk// alongside Windows with Bitlocker
 This guide wasn't initially going to include Arch Installation steps, but it is easiest to set all this up while doing a fresh install.
 Only steps that are not part of a typical install will be covered in detail.
 Everything else will be listed in brief only.
 See the [Official Install Guide](https://wiki.archlinux.org/index.php/Installation_guide) for details.
 Further, these steps will only install the bare minimum needed to boot Arch and do everything outlined in this guide.